chanzuckerberg/napari-segmentation-workshop/content/onboard/gettingstarted.md

 Although this is likely to change in the future, there is no “quick install” of napari (and its requisite Python coding language).
 Here we walk through the steps necessary for doing so, including getting Python installed on your machine, and subsequently the individual commands necessary for installing napari itself.
 This particular tutorial will focus on installing the aforementioned on a Windows machine.

-## Installation of Python via an environment manager
+## Background: Virtual environments and environment manager

 To be clear, there are several ways one could install Python on your machine.
 For example, one could visit the [Python website](https://www.python.org/) to install solely the Python language itself.
 However, we can install Python along with an **environment manager**, which is the recommended prerequisites installing napari.